 Our services are provided through a self-delivery model, known as Integrated Facilities Management, that unifies the delivery of all services, while maintaining the benefits of outsourcing the specialized services as needed, achieving efficiency saving and enhanced performance.
-Of note, our Group has a wider footprints that we can use as a creative base to handle new opportunities.
+Our Group has a wider footprints that we can use as a creative base to handle new opportunities.